mattdesl/canvas-sketch/README.md

-#

-### :warning:
-### WORK IN PROGRESS

-**This is in early beta stages, don't expect it to work reliably across versions yet.
-I'm looking for collaborators and beta testers, so please post an issue if you find any problems or want to help out with this project in some way.**

----

 ### canvas-sketch

 `canvas-sketch` is a loose collection of tools, modules and resources for creating generative art in JavaScript and the browser.